Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 If no such line exists, add it into the file near the top.

-Load the linux file system driver.
+Next, change the config file to load the appropriate Linux file system driver.
 Check for a line that starts fs0.
 If no such line exists, add it as below, otherwise edit it:

 fs0: load ext4_x64.efi